kamakazikamikaze/wotconsole/doc/index.rst

 The Config Generator is designed to take in existing configuration files, jack-to-port documentation, current device model and target model in order to speed up the process of pre-configuring equipment for Next-Gen project deployment.
-Hopefully we will get around to creating a Cisco-to-Dell and vice- versa extension, but we'll that to Kent - because he slaves away his free time to work for some strange reason.
+Hopefully we will get around to creating a Cisco-to-Dell and vice-versa extension, but we'll that to Kent - because he slaves away his free time to work for some strange reason.

 Contents: